holgerschurig/holgerschurig.github.io/content/en/zephyr-multi-board.md

 ### Get list of defined board {#get-list-of-defined-board}

-Now that you created the Zephyr development environment using [ Zepyhr: reproducible project setup ]({{< relref "zephyr-reproducible-project-setup" >}}), added some sources and a "`CMakeLists.txt`" file you enter "`make`" to compile your project.

-But instead of compiling your source, you see a list of available boards:
+If we just enter "`make`" to compile our sources, we instead see a list of of boards. <br/>

+If we have one set of source files but several target boards, we need a way to <br/>
+configure for a specific board.
+So if there is no "`build/`" directory, we are <br/>
+asked to first configure for a specific board: <br/>

 ```text
 :~/src/multi-board-zephyr$ make